tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 ```

 <!-- Merkintä vaikuttaa hieman erikoiselta.
 Käytännössä <em>{ ...clicks }</em> luo olion, jolla on kenttinään kopiot olion _clicks_ kenttien arvoista.
 Kun aaltosulkeisiin lisätään asioita, esim. <em>{ ...clicks, right: 1 }</em>, tulee uuden olion kenttä _right_ saamaan arvon 1. -->
 The syntax may seem a bit strange at first.
-In practice <em>{ ...clicks }</em> creates a new object that has copies of all of properties of the _clicks_ object.
+In practice <em>{ ...clicks }</em> creates a new object that has copies of all of the properties of the _clicks_ object.
 When we add new properties to the object, e.g. <em>{ ...clicks, right: 1 }</em>, the value of the _right_ property in the new object will be 1.

 <!-- Esimerkissämme siis -->
 In our example above